-There may be restrictions on your ability to include the certificate in another Fannie Mae securitization.
+There may be restrictions on your ability to include your certificate in another Fannie Mae securitization.

 Certificateholders sometimes choose to exchange their certificates representing interests in different pools for a single Fannie Mae mortgage-backed security backed by those certificates, which is generally referred to as a resecuritization.
 If we discover discrepancies in the data, or identify legal or other issues, related to a pool or to one or more of the mortgage loans backing a pool that cannot be resolved promptly, certificates for that pool or backed by those mortgage loans (including the certificates offered by this prospectus) may be restricted from resecuritization until the data discrepancies or issues have been resolved.
 While a certificate is so restricted, it is still eligible to be sold, transferred or otherwise hypothecated; it cannot, however, be resecuritized into another Fannie Mae mortgage-backed security.
-A list of pools whose certificates are restricted from resecuritization is available by clicking "Securities Ineligible for Resecuritization" in the "Data Collections" section on the Single-Family MBS Web page on our website.
+A list of pools whose certificates are restricted from resecuritization is available on PoolTalk.
 The list is updated monthly.
-If the data discrepancies or issues are resolved, the certificates will be removed from the restricted certificate list and become eligible for resecuritizations.
+If the data discrepancies or issues are resolved, the certificates will be removed from the restricted certificate list and become eligible for resecuritization.